conda-forge/conda-forge.github.io/docs/maintainer/understanding_conda_forge/life_cycle.md

 This allows organizations to retire packages from normal, solver-driven installs without compromising the reproducibility offered by lock files.

 Finally, a project might have reached a status where no further updates are needed or expected (e.g. it has been superseded by a new project).
 If the maintainers want to, these feedstocks can be archived and marked as read-only.
+This is also done via [`admin-requests`](/docs/maintainer/infrastructure#admin-requests).

 ## Summary of stages

 These stages are key concepts in the conda-forge documentation.
-Feel free to refer to this list at any time as you check the rest of the material.
+Feel free to refer to this list at any time as you check the rest of the documentation.

 1. [Initial submission to `staged-recipes`](/docs/maintainer/understanding_conda_forge/staged_recipes)
 2. Feedstock changes: